 Private Credit is Booming.
 Technology Due Diligence Hasn't Caught Up..

-By design, credit funds sit higher up the waterfall.
-They have a coupon and a principal and they structure deals to protect their risk accordingly.
-That's the model, and it works.
-But with the pullback of traditional bank lending and the explosive growth in private credit — particularly in the US where private credit now dominates — the tail risk of actual asset ownership is real and growing.
+But with the pullback of traditional bank lending and the rapid expansion of private credit — particularly in the US where private credit now dominates — the tail risk of actual asset ownership is real and growing.

 If you might end up holding the keys to a technology-enabled business, understanding the quality, scalability, and risk profile of that technology feels like an important conversation to have.